UiPath-Services/UiPath-DevOps-Scripts/docs/UiPathDeploy.md

 -  `folder_organization_unit`
     The Orchestrator folder (organization unit).

+-  `entryPoints`
+     Define the specific entry points to create or update a process.
+This is the filePath of the entry point starting from the root of the project.
+For classic folders only one entry point can be specified, for each environment it will be created or updated a process with the specified entry point.

 -  `environment_list`
     The comma-separated list of environments to deploy the package to.
 If the environment does not belong to the default folder (organization unit) it must be prefixed with the folder name, e.g. AccountingTeam\TestEnvironment